Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 -The GLYKOFILOUSA (2005-2008): Built in 2005 as the first ship of the company, she operated on the Perama-Salamina line before being sold in 2008 to the Croatian company Jadrolinija.
 She has since been operating as the BOL on the Brestova-Porozina line.

 -The FILOTHEOS (2011-2012): Built in 2011, she is so far the only ship in the history of the company to not have taken the 'GLYKOFILOUSA' name.
-She was deployed on the Perama-Salamina line, before being sold just a year later to the Thassos-based company ANETH Ferries.
+She was deployed on the Perama-Salamina line, before being sold just a year later to the Greek company ANETH Ferries which is based in Thassos.
 She has since been operating on the Keramoti-Thassos line as the THASSOS II.

 -The GLYKOFILOUSA IV (2017-present): Built in 2017 in order to replace the GLYKOFILOUSA, she was deployed on the Perama-Salamina line.